Celldweller (album): 10 Year Anniversary Edition

 On May 1, 2013, Klayton announced that for the 10th anniversary of the album, it would be re-issued with updated artwork and a second disc with the songs released during the Groupees promotions, remixes, rarities and unreleased songs, all remastered for this release.
 The unreleased song, "Uncrowned", which is an outtake from the original album and from Wish Upon a Blackstar, was finished by Klayton for this release.
 The song was written in 2000.
 The album was released a day earlier than the original release date and those who had pre-ordered the CD version of the album on FiXT, had their copies shipped and delivered a few days early.
 Klayton signed fifteen copies of the deluxe edition CDs which were mailed at random when the pre-orders were shipped.

+Definitive Edition

+On November 10, 2023, Klayton announced another edition of the album, the Definitive Edition, for the 20th anniversary of the album.
+The album consists of 55 tracks, the original album and bonus tracks, all remastered.
+The Definitive Edition was released on February 16, 2024.